Timboroa

-Timboroa (also Timbaroa and Tomborou) is a town in Baringo County, Kenya.
+Timboroa (also Timbaroa and Tomborou) is a small town in Baringo County, Kenya.
 It is located near the border with Uasin Gishu County with the boundary being the most northwesterly point of Timboroa Forest leading on to Tinderet Forest in a westerly direction.
 Timboroa lies along the Equator Line.
-The area is mainly covered with Bamboos Grasses.
-Other small townships located in Timboroa area are Matharu, Hilloti (Corruption from English Hill Tea), Mumberes, Equator, Makutano, Mlango Moja through to Mlango Tano.
-The region has been home to a number of notable athletes, both male and female, including Bernard Barmasai.
+The area is mainly covered with bamboo grasses.
+Other small townships located in the Timboroa area are Matharu, Hilloti (Corruption from English Hill Tea), Mumberes, Equator, Makutano, Mlango Moja through to Mlango Tano.
+The region is home to a number of notable athletes, both male and female, including Bernard Barmasai.

 Administration

-The town is administered from Eldama Ravine Division of Koibatek District in former Rift Valley Province.
-The current area chief for Timboroa location is Mr Jacob Njehia and the assistant chief is Mr Edward Waweru.
+The town is administered from Mumberes Division of Koibatek District in the former Rift Valley Province and Eldama Ravine Subcounty of Baringo County.
+The current area chief for the Timboroa location is Mr Jacob Njehia and the assistant chief is Mr Edward Waweru.

 Origin of Timboroa name

-It acquired its name from Kalenjin word Tim-boroowon which literally means 'a forest full of long ropes', which is the case since Timboroa has thick bamboo forest with natural trees straddled with climbers.
+It acquired its name from Kalenjin word Tim-boroowon which literally means 'a forest full of long ropes', which is the case since Timboroa has a thick bamboo forest with natural trees straddled with climbers.